Sheffield Hallam (UK Parliament constituency): Boundaries

+2024–present: The City of Sheffield wards of: Crookes & Crosspool, Dore & Totley, Ecclesall, Fulwood, and Stannington (as they existed in 1 December 2020).

+Minor changes to align with new ward boundaries.

+Hallam borders Derbyshire Dales, High Peak, North East Derbyshire, Penistone and Stocksbridge, Sheffield Brightside and Hillsborough, Sheffield Central and Sheffield Heeley.

 Constituency polls during the 2010–2015 Parliament

-Due in part to the high profile of the constituency's then-MP Nick Clegg, who served as Deputy Prime Minister during the 2010–15 Parliament, Sheffield Hallam is unusual in having had seven constituency-specific opinion polls conducted between 2010 and 2015.
+Due in part to the high profile of the constituency's then-MP Nick Clegg, who served as Deputy Prime Minister during the 2010–15 Parliament, Sheffield Hallam was unusual in having had seven constituency-specific opinion polls conducted between 2010 and 2015.
 Each of these polls suggested significant changes in the vote share compared to 2010 general election.

 The first poll, in October 2010, suggested a drop in the Lib Dem lead in the seat to just 2%, from nearly 30% at the general election five months earlier.
 Five of the six remaining polls, which appeared between May 2014 and May 2015, suggested that Labour was in the lead in the seat by this time, with the Labour lead fluctuating to between 1% and 10%, and one put the Lib Dems in the lead.

 On average across all seven opinion polls, Labour had a lead over the Lib Dems of 2.5%.
 The Conservatives came second in one poll, and third in the other six polls.
 The May 2015 ICM poll scores displayed are those of the constituency voting intention question.
 The same poll also carried the standard voting intention question, which showed a Labour lead.